-Financial fraud is among the fastest growing types of abuse, and individuals with disabilities are particularly vulnerable.
+Financial elder fraud is among the fastest growing types of abuse, and individuals with disabilities are particularly vulnerable.

 In most cases, it involves exploitation by someone known to the victim, but in plenty of scams strangers target individuals with disabilities and the elderly online, by phone and through other means.